 - ½ teaspoon onion powder

-- ⅛ teaspoon ground black pepper
+- ¼ teaspoon ground black pepper

-- Dip each chicken tender into the egg wash (making sure it is coated well), then dip each tender into the flour and coat both sides.
+- Dip each chicken tender into the egg wash, then dip each tender into the flour mixture and coat both sides.
 Transfer the coated chicken tenders to a clean plate.

-- Once the oil is hot, place the chicken tenders into the oil.
-Fill the skillet as space allows and cook the tenders for 5 minutes.
-Using tongs, turn each tender over and cook for an additional 3-4 minutes (or until the internal temperature reaches 165 degrees on a meat thermometer).
+- Heat a large skillet over medium-high heat.
+Add 3 tablespoons of avocado oil to the pan.
+Once the oil is warm, use a fork or metal tongs to place the chicken tenders in the pan.
+Fill the skillet as space allows.
+Be careful not to overcrowd the pan.
+Cook for 5 minutes, then flip each tender and cook for an additional 3-4 minutes, or until the internal temperature reaches 165°F.

 - Remove the chicken tenders from the pan and set aside.
 Add the remaining 3 tablespoons avocado oil to the pan and cook the remaining chicken tenders.

 - Serve warm with your favorite dipping sauce, ketchup, or mustard!

 - Use a cast iron or stainless steel skillet to get really crispy tenders.

 - Don’t overcrowd the pan when cooking the tenders.
 The tenders will cook faster and end up more crispy when given adequate space.

 - To make chicken nuggets, use only 1 pound chicken breasts or thighs.
 Cut your chicken into 1-inch pieces, and dip and coat as instructed.
 Cook for 2-4 minutes each side, or until cooked through.